Trash Receptacle & Beautification Grant Opportunities

 Step 2: Apply online through the button below.

-KLB will award reimbursement grants from $1,000 to $8,000 to fund planting projects in highly visible areas that enhance the beauty of public spaces, promote community pride, and help reduce litter.
+Grant Type: KLB will award reimbursement grants from $1,000 to $10,000 to fund planting projects in highly visible areas to enhance the beauty of public spaces, promote community pride, and help reduce litter.
+A minimum 15% cash match, in-kind donation or equivalent volunteer hours value is required.
+The project must be on public property and completed on or before May 22, 2025.

-• 25% of your plantings must be native to Louisiana.
+• 25% of the plantings must be native to Louisiana

-• Welcome sign materials when incorporated into a planting area must not exceed 25% of the grant request.
+• Welcome sign materials when incorporated into a planting project may not exceed 25% of grant request

-• A 15% in-kind, cash match, or equivalent volunteer hours value is required.
+• A 15% in-kind or cash match, or equivalent volunteer hours value is required

 This grant is made possible with funding from the State of Louisiana and the Office of the Lt.
 Governor.